Coaching for leaders in crisis - How to stay stable and motivated?

 Building long-term solutions after the crisis

-In the aftermath of the crisis, it is up to leaders to incorporate strategic lessons into business operations to avoid a repeat of mistakes.
-Often, a crisis highlights organisational weaknesses through serious challenges, and improving these is key to sustainability.
+Following the crisis, the managers are responsible for strategic incorporating lessons learned into company operations to avoid repeating mistakes.
+Often, the crisis highlights organisational weaknesses through serious challenges, and improving these is key to sustainability.
 Thoughtful processes and innovative solutions can help to strengthen organisational resilience and stabilise the workplace climate.

 Lessons learned: transforming experience